getify/You-Dont-Know-JS/scope-closures/ch1.md

 But how does the JS engine know that the `greeting` parameter has been duplicated?
 How does it know that the `saySomething(..)` function is even in strict-mode while processing the parameter list (the `"use strict"` pragma appears only later, in the function body)?

-Again, the only reasonable answer to these questions is that the code must first be *fully* parsed before any execution occurs.
+Again, the only reasonable explanation is that the code must first be *fully* parsed before any execution occurs.

 #### Hoisting